 To test whether cmk-1 and ogt-1 interact genetically we assayed the habituation of cmk-1(oy21); ogt-1(ok430) double mutants.
 When these double mutants were habituated at a 60s ISI we observed that they acted additively to give significantly larger initial responses (p<0.001 for both) and reversal distance habituation phenotypes than that of either single mutant (p<0.01 for both; Fig. 6A).
 The most parsimonious explanation of this data is that each mutation contributes to the habituation phenotype through disruption of independent genetic pathways.
 We found this result surprising given that the individual mutant phenotypes were so strikingly similar and that the mammalian homologues of these proteins have been shown to interact (32, 33).
 Thus, we decided to further analyze their relationship by separating reversal distance into its two components; reversal speed and reversal duration (Fig. 6B and 6C).

 For the initial response, the cmk-1 single mutant exhibited significantly faster reversals (Fig. 6B) of increased duration (Fig. 6C) compared to wild-type.
 In contrast, the ogt-1 mutant reversed at a speed similar to wild-type (Fig. 6), but with a duration longer than even the cmk-1 mutant (Fig. 6D).
 Thus, the single mutant data indicate that the similar reversal distance phenotype of unhabituated cmk-1 and ogt-1 mutants was caused by distinct processes, with CMK-1 primarily influencing speed of reversals and modestly influencing reversal duration, and OGT-1 influencing duration, but not speed.
 However, cmk-1; ogt-1 double mutants performed significantly slower reversals than cmk-1 single mutants (p<0.001), almost indistinguishable from wild-type (p=0.04), indicating that ogt-1 may act as a suppressor on cmk-1 for reversal speed in naïve animals (Fig. 6B).
-Furthermore, cmk-1; ogt-1 double mutants performed significantly longer reversals than either single mutants (p<0.001 for both), but the effect appears to be synergistic as opposed to additive.
 Thus, in the context of responding to an initial mechanical stimulus, there appears to be some interaction between the cmk-1 and ogt-1 pathways.

 In the case of habituated animals, both cmk-1 and ogt-1 single mutants exhibited significantly faster reversals compared to wild-type and a consistent, but statistically indistinguishable trend towards increased duration, phenotypes which were additive, giving the rapid and long-lasting final responses of the cmk-1; ogt-1 double mutant.